 Price at time of publish: $75

 Terrain Westleton Faux Bouquet

 Desert brides, this bouquet is for you.
-Made of silk, polyester, resin, and metal wire, the stems and blooms are hand-painted to resemble wild caterpillar and onion grasses.
-It’s a minimalist look that would pair perfectly with a chic and understated slip dress wedding gown.
-Bonus—this type of statement-making arrangement can add visual interest to a bookcase or console table post-wedding.
+Made of silk, polyester, resin, and metal wire, the stems and blooms are hand-painted to resemble wild caterpillars and onion grasses.
+It’s a minimalist look that would pair perfectly with a chic and understated slip wedding dress.
+Bonus: this type of statement-making arrangement can add visual interest to a bookcase or console table post-wedding.

 Nearly Natural Rose Spray Artificial Flower